Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Scatter plot of weight versus height');

 Again, this is better, but now we can see that the points fall in discrete columns.
 That’s because most heights were reported in inches and converted to centimeters.
-We can break up the columns by adding some random noise to the values – in effect, we are filling in the values that got rounded off.
-Adding random noise like this is called jittering.
-We can use NumPy to add noise from a normal distribution with mean 0 and standard deviation 2.
+We can break up the columns by adding random noise to the values, which is called jittering.
+We’ll can use NumPy to generate noise from a normal distribution with mean 0 and standard deviation 2.

 import numpy as np